Status of this Document

 1.1.
 Objectives and Scope

-This process can be optimized if metadata providers publish changes in chronological order, including descriptions of how their entity descriptions have changed, enabling consuming systems to retrieve only the resources that have been modified since they were last retrieved.
+This process can be optimized if Entity Metadata Providers publish changes in chronological order, including descriptions of how each entity’s metadata has changed, enabling consuming systems to retrieve only the resources that have been modified since they were last retrieved.

 This specification does not include a mechanism for enabling change notifications to be pushed to remote systems.
 Only periodic polling for the set of changes that must be processed is supported.
-Addition of a push mechanism may be added in a future version.
+A push mechanism may be added in a future version.

 1.2.
 Use Cases

-To address this use case, the provider creates and makes available a list of activities with the URIs for any new, modified, or deleted entities.
+To address this generic use case, the provider creates and makes available a list of changes with the URIs for any new, modified, or deleted entities.
 While the provider may have internal needs for tracking more than these three moments in an entity’s lifecycle (e.g. if the provider workflow requires a review activity), this specification focuses on public changes to the dataset that may require action from a consumer.
-The consumer will need to take additional actions to identify specific changes to entities of interest.
+The consumer will need to take additional actions to identify and act on changes to entities of interest, which many be automatic or manual.

 1.2.2.
 Local Cache of Labels

-Entity metadata consumers persist references to entity metadata by saving the URI as part of their local datastore.
-URIs may not be understandable to application users.
+Entity Metadata Consumers persist references to entity metadata by saving the URI as part of their local datastore.
+URIs may not be understandable to end users.
 In order to be able to display a human readable label, a label may be retrieved from the provider’s datastore by dereferencing the URI.
 For performance reasons, the label is generally cached in the local datastore to avoid having to fetch the label every time the entity reference is displayed to an end user.
 If the label changes in the provider’s datastore, the consumer would like to update the local cache of the label.

 To address this use case, the provider creates and makes available a list of URIs and their new labels.
 The consumer can compare the list of URIs with those stored in the local application and update the cached labels.